 Simplified, fully compliant testing that's both economical, safe and reliable!

-UEI-1 enables accurate, reliable, and fully compliant testing of Data Communication Link (Signalling Line Circuit) Isolators in as little as sixty (60) seconds!
+Fully compliant testing of Data Communication Link (Signalling Line Circuit) Isolators in as little as sixty (60) seconds!

 Accurate Compliant Economical Easy Testing Technology